 Cows also have 4 stomach pouches, as do some other vegetarian animals, while humans do not.
 All these differences indicate that human beings are designed to consume an omnivorous (meat and vegetable) diet.

 DO WE NEED MEATS?

-I have yet to read statistics anywhere that vegetarians live longer, healthier lives.
+I have yet to read good statistics anywhere that vegetarians live longer.
 The exception are certain groups such as Seventh Day Adventists.
 However, they also abstain from alcohol and are religious people.
 So it is not fair to attribute their improved health just to a vegetarian diets.

-The Japanese live the longest, among civilized nations today.
-They are not vegetarians at all, since they eat a wide variety of fish, seafood, animals and more.
+Among the Western and Oriental developed nations, the Japanese people live the longest.
+This is well-documented.
+They are certainly not vegetarians.
+They eat a wide variety of fish, seafood, and animal flesh.
 So the idea that vegetarianism is healthier is simply not true.

 DOES MEAT JUST ROT IN THE BODY?